shader-slang/slang/docs/command-line-slangc.md

 -Xlinker option
 ```

-When used, option is not interpreted by GCC, but is passed to the linker once compilation is complete.
+When used, `option` is not interpreted by GCC, but is passed to the linker once compilation is complete.
 Slang extends this idea in several ways.
-First there are many more 'downstream' stages available to Slang.
+First there are many more 'downstream' stages available to Slang than just `linker`.
 These different stages are known as `SlangPassThrough` types in the API and have the following names

 * `fxc` - FXC HLSL compiler
 * `dxc` - DXC HLSL compiler